-'A COMPACT SYSTEM DESIGNED TO GENERATOR A FRESH POTABLE WATER SUPPLY FROM SEAWATER'
+'A COMPACT SYSTEM DESIGNED TO GENERATE A FRESH POTABLE WATER SUPPLY FROM SEAWATER'

 THE RAINMAN ADVANTAGE